jimbo51235/TomatoStepProgress/README.md

 3. In the base view controller, create a function to set up the menu.
 Let us call this function **setup(index: Int)**.

 4. In the setup function, create an array of step progress models with **TomatoProgressModel**.
-This struct takes three properties: name (String), index (Int).
+This struct takes two properties: name (String) and index (Int).
 The **name** property is the name of a step that the app user has to go through.
 The index property determines the order of appearance of the corresponing step.

 5. Call **tomatoProgressSetup(index: index)** in the setup(index: Int) function of the base view controller.